There’s nothing more exciting than finding out that you are

 Have your husband watch the baby while you and your older

-son go on a date.
-Take him to his favorite restaurant or stop by the park to
+child go on a date.
+Take them to their favorite restaurant or stop by the park to

-push him on the swing.
+push them on the swing.
 It’s important that you continue to take time just for

-you and him so that he gets that one-on-one attention with you.
+you two so that your child gets that one-on-one attention with you.

 6. Tummy time

-Have your older daughter help you with the baby’s tummy time
+Have your older child help you with the baby’s tummy time

-by letting her pick out which toys to put in front of the baby.
+by letting them pick out which toys to put in front of the baby.
 This small act

-of helping out will make her feel like she is taking an active role in the
+of helping out will make your older child feel like they are taking an active role in the

 baby’s life.
 Bonus: you’ll all get a laugh out of watching the baby try and